Melissa Conrad Stöppler, MD

 How does the response to stress work?

 While the complete story is not fully known, scientists understand much about how the response to stress works.
-The two main systems involved are the hypothalamic-pituitary-adrenal (HPA) axis and the SNS.
+The two main systems involved are the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic nervous system (SNS).
 (These systems are described later.)
-Triggered (activated) primarily by an area in the brain stem (lowest part of brain) called the locus coeruleus, the SNS secretes epinephrine and norepinephrine.
+Triggered (activated) primarily by an area in the brain stem (lowest part of brain) called the locus coeruleus, the SNS results in the secretion of epinephrine and norepinephrine.
 The following are the five most important concepts to remember about these two systems:

 Get tips on therapy and treatment.